End-to-End 3-D Spatiotemporal Perception with Multimodal Fusion and V2X Collaboration: Experiments

-\paragraph{Single-Vehicle vs. Cooperative Perception.} Across all datasets, single-vehicle models exhibit noticeable limitations, particularly in scenarios involving occlusions or limited fields of view.
-Missed detections and fragmented trajectories are frequently observed, especially in crowded or dynamically changing environments.
-In contrast, V2X-based cooperative models significantly alleviate these issues by leveraging complementary viewpoints from multiple agents, resulting in more complete detections and smoother temporal associations.
+As illustrated in the qualitative visualizations, single-vehicle perception models suffer from noticeable performance degradation in scenarios with extensive occlusion issues or limited sensor coverage.
+Missed detections and fragmented trajectories frequently appear when targets are partially observed or temporarily occluded by surrounding objects.
+By contrast, V2X-based cooperative perception benefits from complementary viewpoints provided by multiple agents, enabling more complete object recovery and visibly smoother temporal associations for challenging traffic scenes.

-\paragraph{Effectiveness of Multimodal and Multi-View Fusion.} Among all evaluated methods, XET-V2X consistently demonstrates the most robust qualitative performance.
-On the real-world V2X-Seq-SPD dataset, XET-V2X produces fewer missed detections and maintains stable object identities over long temporal spans.
-Similar trends are observed in the simulated V2X-Sim-V2V and V2X-Sim-V2I benchmarks, where XET-V2X effectively recovers targets located in blind regions and preserves trajectory continuity in dense multi-agent interactions.
-These results visually confirm the quantitative gains reported earlier, highlighting the complementary benefits of multimodal feature fusion and multi-view collaboration in complex V2X perception scenarios.